 Women's center: Center with programs, academic activities, and/or services intended to promote an understanding of the evolving roles of women.
+Work experience (as admission factor): Special consideration given to students who have been employed

 Work experience (as admission factor): Special consideration given to students who have been employed prior to application, whether for relevance to major, demonstration of employment-related skills, or as explanation of student's academic and extracurricular record.